-Evidence Requirements for Major Applications
+Evidence Requirements for Applications

-- 13.27.
-Alongside the standard Preliminary Ecological Assessment (PEA) and other survey work recommended by the PEA and validation checklist the following documents / plans are required to assess BNG. - Habitat Baseline Plan.
-This usually forms part of the PEA.
+- 13.14.
+Alongside the standard EcIA and other survey work recommended by the EcIA and validation checklist the following documents / plans are required to assess BNG: - Habitat Baseline Plan.
+This usually forms part of the EcIA.
 The plan must clearly show the areas covered by each of the existing habitat types and the area in hectares (ha) of each habitat type (or for each habitat parcel, as some habitats may be scattered throughout the site).
-Linear features should also be shown alongside their length in metres (m). - Proposed Habitats Plan.
-This plan should clearly show habitat types or linear features being retained, enhanced, and created, and the area or length of each habitat type or linear feature; it must be colour-coded so that each habitat type is easily identifiable.
-Other proposed biodiversity enhancements (including for priority species) and protected species mitigation areas should also be shown on this plan e.g., bird and bat boxes.
-This information can be placed within the site layout plan, illustrative masterplan, green infrastructure plan or landscape plans. - DEFRA Biodiversity Metric.
-The information in the metric should be directly related to the Habitat Baseline Plan and the Proposed Habitats Plan.
+Linear features should also be shown alongside their length in metres (m). - BNG Strategy.
+A strategy should be provided explaining how net gains will be achieved.
+It should outline the type and location of any significant onsite gains and how an appropriate balance will be achieved between onsite gains and off-site gains, taking account of the biodiversity gain hierarchy.
+Any compensation for priority species or important species assemblages not accounted for within the metric should be detailed. - Draft Proposed Habitats Plan.
+This plan should clearly show significant habitat types or linear features being retained, enhanced, and created, and the area or length of each habitat type or linear feature.
+It should be colour-coded so that each habitat type is easily identifiable and other proposed biodiversity enhancements (including for priority species) and protected species mitigation areas should also be shown on this plan e.g., bird and bat boxes.
+This information can be placed within the site layout plan, illustrative masterplan, green infrastructure plan or landscape plans if appropriately annotated e.g using UK Habs definitions for consistency with the DEFRA Metric. - Small Sites Metric or DEFRA Statutory Biodiversity Metric as relevant.
+The information in the metric should be directly related to the Habitat Baseline Plan and the Draft Proposed Habitats Plan.
 The completed spreadsheet must be submitted.
 Detailed justifications for the choice of habitat types, distinctiveness and condition should be added to the 'comments' column where appropriate.
 All assumptions made in the calculations should be clearly identifiable.
 Different habitat parcels should be individually referenced and identifiable on the relevant drawing so that these can be cross-referenced with the metric.
-A minimum level of 10% BNG overall will be expected. - BNG Statement.
-The consultant ecologist should provide a statement, which can be held within the PEA, explaining how net gains have been achieved.
-This statement is especially important when items such as built-in bird, bat and invertebrate nesting boxes and other items not identified within the metric are being used to help deliver net gains.
-Any compensation for priority species or important species assemblages not accounted for within the metric should be detailed in the BNG statement. - Habitat Creation, Management and Monitoring Plan.
-At application stage an outline Biodiversity Management & Monitoring Plan (BMMP) is required.
-This document should provide the Council with sufficient informed to determine that the habitat creation and long-term management (30 years) is deliverable for both on-site habitats and any off-site habitats created or enhanced.
-The production of a detailed BMMP and its delivery will be secured through appropriate legal agreements.
+A minimum level of 10% BNG overall will be expected.